 - Not Booting into Windows

-There are a few ways to identify a RAM issue with your PC, however this will depend on your system and if you can load into Windows.
-If you are experiencing an issue where the PC does not complete POST (Power on Self Test) when the computer starts and you get no video signal to the monitor, your motherboard may have a debug LED or seven-segment display that we can use to identify the cause.
+There are a few ways to confirm if your PC is running into a RAM related issue, however these will vary from system to system and if your PC can load into Windows.
+If you are experiencing an issue where the PC does not give a video signal to the monitor, your motherboard may have a debug LED or seven-segment display that we can use to identify the cause.

-For the NZXT N7 series of motherboards, these LEDs will generally be located towards the bottom of the motherboard next to the onboard Power and Reset buttons.
+If you have an NZXT N series motherboard, these LEDs can be found along the bottom edge of the motherboard near the Power and Reset buttons.

-If the PC loads into Windows and you are getting a stop code or “Blue Screen of Death”, the error code may be related to memory and testing the RAM can help us confirm this.
-Common stop codes for memory related issues include, but are not limited to:
+If the PC can load into Windows and you are seeing a stop code screen (aka BSOD), you may get an error code that points towards the RAM.
+Common stop codes related to this issue include, but are not limited to:

 - MEMORY_MANAGEMENT